rzmk/commit-helper/README.md

 ### `--dry-run` or `-d`

-If you want to do a dry run without actually adding or committing, use the `ch -d` or `ch --dry-run` flag.
+If you want to do a dry run without actually adding or committing, use the `-d` or `--dry-run` flag.

 ```bash
 ch -d